Victormarzo/My-Wallet-Back_SQL/README.md

 # My Wallet - backend
-Front-end for My Wallet, an individual expenses control solution
+Back-end for My Wallet, an individual expenses control solution

 ## About
-My wallet is a web browser application that you can use to control your expenses and check your monthly balance
+My wallet is a web browser application, best suited for mobile query, that you can use to control your expenses and check your monthly balance
 ### How to run for development

 1. Clone this repository